|

 Back at the house, we

 played a long game of Tarnib, a card game similar to hearts.
-It was
+It

-marry Dima.)
-We discussed plans for future trips, but it was mostly the
+Ramsey wanted to marry Dima.)
+We discussed plans for future trips,

-whiskey talking.
-This was a satisfying end to a great day – uneventful
+to a great day – uneventful and relaxing.

 June 8,